mibli/i3switch/README.md

 For more history and motivation, see [history.md](docs/history.md).

+## Sway

+Since sway is mostly compatible with i3, rust version supports sway in i3 mode, by using sway socket for i3 IPC.

 ## Preview

 Preview demonstrates directional switching (without touching active tabs) and tab navigation